Fundraise and Build a Better World

 Glimpse Correspondents Program (writers and photographers, this one is for you!
 Includes professional support and training as well as a financial stipend.
 Check the website for details.)

-LIVFund Scholarship (For volunteers going to Latin American countries- Bolivia, Brazil, Mexico- LIVFund offers 2 $500 scholarships every month)
+LIVFund Scholarship (For volunteers going to Latin American countries- Bolivia, Brazil- LIVFund offers 2 $500 scholarships every month)

 If you are a student going on an Amizade Service-Learning Course their may be additional financial aid resources available to you.
 Visit our Scholarship and Financial Aid Opportunities on the Service-Learning page for more information.